jwwojak/jwwojak.github.io/README.md

 ## Purpose
 This is a test space.
 I'm using it to:

-- Host and post resume information for job search purposes.
+- Post resume information for job search purposes.
-- Host, test, and learn more about [MkDocs](https://www.mkdocs.org/), a static site generation tool.
+- Test and learn more about [MkDocs](https://www.mkdocs.org/), a static site generation tool.
-- Post technical writing guides and style guides.
-This is information I've created over the years and brought with me to the companies I've worked at during my writing career.
+- Host my technical writing and style guide.
+This guide started as a simple doc and has grown over the years.
+It contains mostly DITA-based, and common sense, tech writing rules and advice.
 See [Double Secret Probation](https://jwwojak.github.io/site/).

 ## Contact